Albania is awesome. Really awesome. This little country in South-East Europe has everything.

 The main coastal highway takes you through some truly spectacular scenery.
 Think Amalfi Coast, but without the other tourists (and a fraction of the cost).

 As you approach Llogara National Park, on the slopes of the Ceraunian Mountains, the road starts to ascend fairly steeply.
-There are many hairpins and switch-backs, as you snake your way ever higher.

 Try hard to keep your eyes on the road, though I guarantee this will be difficult.
 The scenery is really stunning.

-Finally, you will reach the Llogara Pass, the highest point.
-Stop at the beautiful viewpoints and enjoy the breathtaking views.
 The azure sea sparkles in the sunlight as you gaze south over the Albanian Riviera, while Çika Mountain towers over you.

-If you’re into hiking, there are several excellent trails in Llogara National Park, including a challenging 14 kilometre hike to the summit of Mount Çika and back.
+If you’re into hiking, there are several excellent trails in Llogara National Park, including a challenging 14-kilometre hike to the summit of Mount Çika and back.

 This is one of the best ways to enjoy the stunning landscapes and dramatic scenery.